Middle School Years 6-9

+Bialik’s acclaimed Year 8-9 ETGAR (Challenge) program is an avenue for students to gain important life skills, as well as to get involved with Tikkun Olam (Repairing the World).
 Students spend one term engaged in community service and three terms exploring options as varied as aquatics, building a business, Barista and Café training, Masterchef and robotics.
+The students’ innovative projects and interesting involvement in community programs features regularly in College News – Etgar

 Middle School students enjoy camps at Mount Buller and Wilson’s Promontory as well as a Canberra experience.
 A week in the City further develops their understanding of the social and economic challenges Melbournians face.